 Commissioner Velasquez stated that she agreed to it last time because she stated that it was to discuss the construction east of Collins Avenue to protect the other buildings.
 She stated that now it is adding single family homes.
-She stated she is fine with the part of east of Collins Avenue.
+She stated she is fine with the part of east of Collins Avenue, but the code on single family should be treated separately.